Dinstein-Lab/ASDSpeech/README.md

 •	`./results`: includes all the trained models for each target score (SA, RRB, total ADOS) for each iteration (model and weights) and the estimated scores (.txt files).

 ## Data
 The database included in this work consists of 136 children who participated in a single ADOS-2 assessment and 61 children who participated in two ADOS-2 assessments separated by 1–2 years (two recordings each), yielding 258 ADOS-2 assessments in total.
 All ADOS-2 assessments were performed by a clinician with research reliability.
 In addition, all participating children had ASD diagnoses confirmed by a developmental psychologist, child psychiatrist, or pediatric neurologist, according to the criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-Informed consent was obtained from all parents, and the SUMC Helsinki committee approved the study.

 ## Recording setup